isomerpages/mlaw-corp/_covid19/06-A-application-for-assessor.md

 Please note that the outcome of the **Application** will be final.
 There will be no appeals from the Assessor’s determination.

+The Ministry of Law intends to extend the prescribed period, which currently lasts until 19 October 2020.
+Please take note of the following deadlines to file an application for an Assessor’s Determination, after the prescribed period is extended:

+| Deadline to file an application for an Assessor’s Determination | Categories of Contracts
+| 19 November 2020 | -- Leases and licences of non-residential property <br>-- Hire-purchase and conditional sales agreements for commercial vehicles, or plant/machinery used for commercial purposes <br>-- Rental agreements for commercial equipment or commercial vehicles <br>-- Loans to SMEs secured by certain collateral in Singapore
+| 31 December 2020 | -- Event and tourism-related contracts <br>-- Options to purchase and sale and purchase agreements with developers
+| 31 March 2021 | -- Construction contracts or supply contracts, or any performance bond granted thereto

 <u>Important Note if You Are Seeking Rental Relief</u>

 If  you are a SME tenant seeking rental waivers under the [rental relief framework](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes), you DO NOT need to make an application for an Assessor’s determination under Part 2 of the Act.
 Please check if you fall within one of the following scenarios: